 Answer: Authorization guarantees payment.
-Payment denial after RFA approval is absolutely not allowed, even if the provider is not part of the MPN or network.
+Payment denial after RFA approval is absolutely not allowed, even if the provider not being part of the MPN or network.
 Per the DWC utilization review FAQ found on the DWC website: “Authorization means assurance that appropriate reimbursement for the treatment specified will be paid.”

 Providers, if your RFA is approved then you must be paid for the authorized services.
 The DWC FAQ clearly states “that authorization shall not be rescinded or modified for any reason after the medical treatment has been provided based on the authorization, even if the employer later determines the physician was not eligible to treat (e.g. was not an MPN provider).”

 Answer: The regulations state that a treating physician can submit an RFA.
 They do not specify that a PTP must submit an RFA.
 As long as correct substantiating documents are submitted, a secondary treating physician may submit an RFA for recommended treatment.